Taking and Editing Screenshots in Linux With Flameshot

 In addition to all the useful features, it also gives you the ability to customize the UI, filename (when you save a screenshot), and some general options as well.

-You just head to the tool settings when Flameshot is active.
-It should look like this:
+You just head to the tool configuration when Flameshot is active (or from the app indicator).

 Installing Flameshot on Linux